-A lot has changed over the last couple of years though; GNOME 3.0 is better than any other desktop environment out there (including MacOS and Windows; while it's supposedly difficult to tweak and customize, the stock experience works great for me, somewhat similar to stock Android.
-On top of better desktop environments, my stance on the proprietary-ness of certain software has changed, my stance of government has changed, and on top of that Apple has been going in a direction that I'm not quite happy with.
-For the last point, the following are just some of the reasons why I no longer like Apple:
+A lot has changed over the last four years, however.
+GNOME 3 is, in my opinion, better than any other desktop environment out there, including MacOS and Windows; while it's supposedly difficult to tweak and customize, the stock experience works great for me, somewhat similar to stock Android.
+On top of better desktop environments, my stance on the proprietary-ness of certain software has changed, my political leanings have moved slightly, and on top of that Apple has been going in a direction that I'm not quite happy with.

 - Regularly dropping support for hardware about seven years old or older (sometimes earlier) even if they're more than capable of running the current version of MacOS.
 This in contrast to Microsoft which doens't actively block you from installing Windows on old hardware, even if it might not run optimally.

 - The Touch Bar; not only do I not want a touchscreen interface on my keyboard (I'd much rather have the f-keys), the Touch Bar itself requires iOS-like activation and MacOS will refuse to boot without the appropriate firmware.
 While Apple still sells a model with a normal function key row, it cannot be configured to the same specifications as the Touch Bar version.